gritcoding/microbit/TU_NOV3_S1.md

   * Say Hello.
   * Downloand to microbit.
   * React to pressing buttons. -- for eg; Press Button A to display temperature.
 Press Button B to display a Smiley face.
-  * Learn about Random numbers.
-Display Random Numbers on by build a dice using Shake and Random number festure.
+  * Learn about Random numbers - Display Random Numbers by building a dice using Shake and Random number festure.

 ## Flashing Heart